karkipra/Ansemic-Writing-with-Tensorflow/README.md

-# Creative Applications of Deep Learning
+# Ansemic Writing with Tensorflow

 All my files for *Creative Applications of Deep Learning with Tensorflow*, an online course on [Kadenze][kadenze].